Frequently Asked Questions about Wenlin

 Otherwise, Wenlin still only describes Mandarin pronunciation.
 Mandarin (also known as Putonghua or Guoyu) is the most widely spoken dialect of Chinese.
 We eventually plan to provide more support for Cantonese and other pronunciations in addition to Mandarin.

 As is well known, written Chinese is essentially the same throughout China, in spite of huge differences in the spoken dialects (some of which are really mutually unintelligible languages).
 Modern writing generally uses Mandarin vocabulary and grammar.
-Wenlin is especially useful for learning to read and write Chinese characters, so it is worth considering even if you are interested in a dialect other than Mandarin.
+Wenlin is especially useful for learning to read and write Chinese characters so this is worth considering even if you are interested in a dialect other than Mandarin.

 Does the same Wenlin CD-ROM run on both PC's and Macintosh computers?

 Wenlin has almost exactly the same functionality regardless of the type of computer.
-There are some minor differences, having to do with differences between operating systems.
+There are some minor differences due to the differences between the operating systems.
 (For example, the dialog box for opening a file looks different.)

-The same Users's Guide describes Wenlin for MS-Windows and Macintosh.
+The same User's Guide describes Wenlin for MS-Windows and Macintosh.
 There are relatively few pages in the guide that need to make any distinction between the operating systems.

 For handwriting recognition, what kinds of pen and tablet work with Wenlin?